For Immediate Release:

 Emphasizing the essential role of leadership from outside Washington, the Group’s recommendations include calls for: 100 percent clean electricity; ambitious efforts to retrofit and electrify buildings; stronger fuel efficiency standards that end emissions from new trucks and are in line with Obama-era goals of about 54 miles/gallon by 2025; carbon pricing; and an end to fossil fuel subsidies.

 The document will be highlighted TODAY at 2 ET at a virtual Climate Solutions Forum featuring Washington Governor Jay Inslee, former EPA Administrator Gina McCarthy, Microsoft President Brad Smith, as well as the co-chairs of the Forum’s Climate Policy Working Group.
 They will discuss the outlook for public policies that are key to fighting global warming.
-There is still time to register here for that event by clicking here.

 The report, which includes a range of transformative and incremental solutions, draws from the work of innovative policymakers, as well as input from leading think tanks and members of the private sector.
 Key strategies to address the impacts of climate change are accompanied by dozens of model programs, laws, and pieces of proposed legislation from across the country.
 In addition, the report examines comprehensive efforts of model cities and states, including Boise, ID, St. Petersburg, FL, Phoenix, AZ, Norfolk, VA, and the state of Wisconsin.